cmaron/CS-7641-assignments/README.md

 ## Wait, code?

-Yup, we are encouraged to steal code.
+Yup, we were encouraged to steal code.
 All the code.
-It's fine.
-Only the analysis matters.
+It was fine.
+Only the analysis mattered.

 For more support of this claim, see [https://gist.github.com/cmaron/46f0992d42be87380c208086eec9797f](https://gist.github.com/cmaron/46f0992d42be87380c208086eec9797f)